FRCTeam4496/fluffy-adventure/README.md

 FRC Robot Code 2019
 Code being used for the robotics competition in 2019.

-v1.2 Alpha
+v1.5 Beta

 Finished/No Further Changes--
-lol none
+Ground movement.
+Assign the proper motor IDs to their respective motor.

 Currently Finished/May Need Tweaking--
-Ground movement.
 Intake System.
-Assign the proper motor IDS to their respective motor.
 Elevator Manual Mode.

 To Do List--
+:)

+Abandoned because I spent time on it and people had better ideas after I already made it-- Elevator Semi-automatic.
 Add ultrasonic sensors.

-Abandoned because I spent time on it and people had better ideas after I already made it-- Elevator Semi-automatic.

 Obligatory Robots quote: